Skip to content

 • Valid driver's license: Required

-Rhode Island environmental police officers enforce both commercial and recreational fishing regulations.
-Rhode Island wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Rhode Island wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Rhode Island Department of Environmental Management, Division of Law Enforcement.
+The demands of Narragansett Bay commercial and recreational fishery enforcement by environmental police shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + bachelor's preferred — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Rhode Island Department of Environmental Management, Division of Law Enforcement for the official, current requirements before applying.